Question: How do I book an assessment?

-Question: A pupil that I teach, XXX had an assessment done earlier in the year.
-As a class teacher I feel I have tried to implement the findings.
+Question: A pupil that I teach had an assessment done earlier in the year.
+As a class teacher, I feel I have tried to implement the findings.

-I did however feel they were quite generalised and would like to know if there are any specific learning strategies I could work on with XXX or helpful web sites.
+I did, however, feel they were quite generalised and would like to know if there are any specific learning strategies I could work on with the student or helpful web sites.

 Our recommendations are described in the conclusion of the report.
 These recommendations are good guidance for a specialised tutor: such as specific programmes to teach phonics systematically and touch/ typing lessons.